mlopstemplates/function_app/README.md

 # function_app
 This repository contains code for Azure Function app which includes an Http Trigger function.
 The function can send github repository dispatch event when triggered.
-It is especially modelled to send Azure machine learning events when subscribed to the event grid of the workspace with the endpoint as the function url.
+It is  modelled to send Azure events when subscribed to the event grid of the workspace with the endpoint as the function url.

 #### Basic Requirements to use the function:
 1. Add personal access token in the application settings of the function app with the name **PAT_TOKEN**.